Felix-Staud/raft-mods/almost-no-durability/README.md

 ## [Download@raftmodding.com](https://www.raftmodding.com/mods/almost-no-durability)

+## Info
+- We tested this with two persons, both having the mod running, and it seemed to work fine

 ## Thanks to
+- "Akaren" for testing if it works in multiplayer
 - [YourBalance](https://www.raftmodding.com/mods/yourbalance) (by Akitake) for code-insight so I was able to scratch together this mod
 - Shield-Icon made by [Freepik](https://www.flaticon.com/authors/freepik) from [flaticon.com](https://www.flaticon.com/)
   - ![banner.jpg](./almost-no-durability/icon.png?raw=true)